Migration Diary Part 2: Moving Logs from Grafana Cloud to Kubernetes

 Storing logs in Azure Storage Account

-Here's the part that made this cost-effective - I'm not storing logs on expensive Kubernetes persistent volumes.
+This is the part that made everything cost-effective.
+I'm not storing logs on expensive Kubernetes persistent volumes.
 I'm using Azure Blob Storage.

-The trade-off is that querying old logs is slightly slower since they're in blob storage instead of local disk.
-But for most queries (which are for recent logs), the ingesters have data in memory anyway, so it's fast.
+The trade-off: querying old logs is slightly slower since they're in blob storage instead of local disk.
+But most queries are for recent logs, and ingesters have that data in memory anyway.

-I created a separate storage account and blob container just for Loki.
-Then passed the credentials via a Kubernetes secret so Loki can write directly to blob storage.
+I created a separate storage account and blob container just for Loki, then passed the credentials via a Kubernetes secret.

 Setting up Alloy